-- Architecture & Management.
-Offers services in urban planning, architecture, landscape architecture and interior architecture, as well as project management and consulting in all stages of the building process, and on societal development and sustainability. - Civil Engineering & Environment\.
-Offers services in areas such as building design, acoustics, geotechnics, energy, environment, sustainability, bridge and civil engineering design, railways, roads, water treatment and environmental impact.
+Architecture & Management.
+Offers services in urban planning, architecture, landscape architecture and interior architecture, as well as project management and consulting in all stages of the building process, and on societal development and sustainability.

-- Systems.
-Offers services in areas such as HVAC and sanitation design, electrical and telecommunications engineering, security, fire safety, sprinkler systems, automation and digitalisation.
-The segment also includes Industry & Energy, which used to be a separate operating segment. - Other.
+- Civil Engineering & Environment.
+Offers services in areas such as building design, acoustics, energy, environment, sustainability, water treatment and environmental impact. - Systems.
+Offers services in areas such as HVAC and sanitation design, electrical and telecommunications engineering, security, fire safety, sprinkler systems, automation and digitalisation. - Other.
 Parent Company, staff functions and Group adjustments.